(please scroll down)

 redpeppers.ca/

 Hot Jazz for fun times.
-Resident at K.C.
-McFly's pub, 1717 Victoria Park Ave., 2nd Saturday of the month.
+Previously resident at K.C.
+McFly's pub.
 Music in the Chicago style of Eddie Condon & Louis Armstrong |

 |